-Using a document management system (DMS) in your organization have lots of benefits including
+Using a DMS in your organization have lots of benefits including

-- Version Control: Track and view document versions in addition to the ability to rollback to previous versions.
+- Version Control: Track and view document versions.
+The user can set previous versions as the active ones.

-- Check in & Check out: The ability to lock the document ensuring that changes made by other employees won’t be overridden and submitted changes will create new versions.
+- Check-in & Check-out: Locking the document guarantees that changes won’t be overridden and submitted changes will create new versions.

-- Fast Documents Retrieval: Search by document metadata & full text search allowing to locate a document in seconds.
+- Fast Documents Retrieval: Search by document metadata & full-text search let us locate a document in seconds.

-- Real Time Collaboration: A good document management system will make it easy for your employees to share documents (internally & externally) and provides advanced collaboration functionalities including annotations, stamps, and signatures.
+- Real Time Collaboration: A high-quality system will make it easy for your employees to share documents (internally & externally) and provides advanced collaboration functionalities as well as annotations, stamps, and signatures

-- Audit Trail: Using a document management system will allow to track all the changes & operations happened on a document.
+- Audit Trail: Track all the changes & operations that happened on a document.

-- Flexible & Robust Security: A document management system will give you the capabilities to set document access by user groups and define more granular security.
+- Flexible & Robust Security: This will provide the capabilities to set document access by user groups and define more granular security.

-Check out What is EDMS? for detailed document management system features and capabilities.
+Check out What is EDMS? for detailed information about features and capabilities.

 What is Records Management?